 Kitchen faucet demolition and installation is a moderately easy job, and most homeowners can do it without too much difficulty.
 The cost will vary based on what faucet you purchase and whether or not you are willing to invest in the tools to do the job quickly and with ease.

-One of the best tools on the market for the homeowner dealing with occasional plumbing concerns is the Ridgid EZ Change Faucet tool.
+One of the best tools on the market for the homeowner dealing with occasional installation concerns is the Ridgid EZ Change Faucet tool.
 Ringing in at around $20, this tool is worth its weight in gold because it has several different features that make installing a faucet significantly easier and faster.
 While other tools look similar, this one is very well designed and easy to use.

 The first step is to remove the existing faucet.
 If you have the faucet tool, this is a reasonably straightforward process, but regardless, start by turning off the water supply to the faucet by rotating the supply line heads clockwise.
 Be careful not to overtighten, since that can break the valve and put your whole house at risk of entering the splash zone.

 Next, remove the supply lines at the bottom of the faucet body.
 Use the EZ change faucet tool or a basin wrench, and turn counterclockwise to loosen the threads.

 After you have disconnected the supply lines from the existing faucet body, there is typically a threaded faucet washer or wingnut holding the faucet body to the sink or countertop.
 If you see that, remove it, also.

 Once you’ve loosened the faucet from the sink or countertop, you should be able to remove completely without much effort.
 If you’re planning on keeping the faucet, set it aside; otherwise, you can discard it.